F1 2024 Italian Grand Prix weather forecast - latest today from Monza

 The warm conditions persist on Saturday, with high temperatures remaining around 33 degrees and lows dropping to 24 degrees.

-The final practice session could be disrupted by rain, with a 10 per cent chance of showers.
-This precipitation could also carry over into the qualifying session later in the afternoon.
+The final practice session is expected to be dry, but there is a very slight chance of rain at around 10 per cent during the qualifying session later in the afternoon.

 READ MORE: F1 Explained: How does qualifying work?